Jean-Tinland/just-post-it/README.md

 Here are the planned features:

+- Global code refactoring
 - Full description of all available features
 - Category manager UI
 - Settings UI
 - About pane in settings with product version and “Update available” indicator in settings
 - Full i18n support (translations, reading direction, …)
 - Keyboard shortcuts
-- Global export
+- Global export of post-it
 - Improve app responsive
 - Make the app installable
-- Changelog
-- Global code refactoring
 - Demo website based on the real app
 - …?